NatLibFi/FinGreyLit/schema.md

 # Metadata Schema

 These fields are used in the metadata records.
 Most fields are directly defined by Dublin Core, but some are custom adaptations or ad-hoc extensions.
-The type column indicates whether the field is allowed to have only a single value or multiple values:
+The type column indicates whether the field is allowed to have only a single value or multiple values, or whether it's a sub-object:

 - S: single-value
 - M: multi-value
+- O: object

 For some statistics on actual usage of these metadata fields in different types of document, see the [statistics report](statistics.md).

+## General information

 | Field name                | Description                                                                                                              | Example                                                                                                          | Type |
 |---------------------------|--------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------|------|